kaleidawave/kaleidawave.github.io/src/posts/ezno-23.md

 ### Other things coming up
 - I work on a few other [crates](https://crates.io/users/kaleidawave?sort=recent-updates).
 Some of those will be getting updates soon.
-- I have two posts coming out soon about Rust {% icon "rust" %} and procedural macros.
+- I have two posts coming out soon about Rust {% icon "Rust" %} and procedural macros.